straker/livingcss/README.md

      */
     ```

 * `@example` - Provide an example that will be displayed in the style guide.
 Can provide a type to change the language for code highlighting, and you can also provide a file path to be used as the example.
+See Prisms [supported languages](http://prismjs.com/#languages-list) for valid types.

     ```css
     /**